 It doesn’t stain as much as cotton knit but lighter colors, like the yellow one pictured, may stain.
 I was able to get the stain out very easily with a second wash with some oxygen bleach.

-I am PLS exclusive and haven’t tried other brands so if you know of other manufacturers using different fabrics than the ones listed in this or my other post, please add them in the comments section.
+If you know of other manufacturers using different fabrics than the ones listed in this or my other post, please add them in the comments section.
 I would love to hear about them as would other readers.